ASIA MARKETS: Asian Markets Kick Higher On Renewed U.S.-China Trade Hopes

 Optimism surrounding U.S-China trade talks boosted indexes on Friday.
 The broad S&P 500 index rebounded 1.1% to 2,775.60.
 The Dow Jones Industrial Average climbed 1.7% to 25,883.25 and the Nasdaq composite rose 0.6% at 7,472.41.
 U.S. markets are closed Monday for Presidents Day.

-U.S. crude added 28 cents to $55.87 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. crude added 35 cents to $55.93 per barrel in electronic trading on the New York Mercantile Exchange.
 It added $1.18 to settle at $55.59 per barrel in New York on Friday.
-Brent crude , used to price international oils, shed 2 cents to $66.23 per barrel.
+Brent crude , used to price international oils, rose 24 cents to $66.50 per barrel.
 It picked up $1.68 to $66.25 per barrel in London.